What kind of content can I monetise?

 For your videos to be eligible for monetisation, you must own all the necessary rights to commercially use all visuals and audio elements, whether they belong to you or to a third party.
 These elements include (but are not limited to) logos, thumbnails, intro/outro/background music, software interfaces and video games.
 If you decide to incorporate third-party content in a video, you must clear the rights to use and monetise this content on YouTube.
 Often, this clearance takes the form of explicit written permission from the rights holders.
 To ensure that you’re not infringing on anyone else’s copyright, take a moment to learn from Russell and Lumpy at our Copyright School.

 At times, YouTube may ask you to submit additional documentation to claim rights of your video.
 Please ensure that you obtain commercial use rights for all elements in your video before submitting for monetisation.

 Here are some details about the types of content that can be monetised and types of information that may be helpful to prove commercial use rights.
 Keep in mind that submitting incomplete information may lead to a prolonged review time.

 Can I monetise my video …… if I created all the audio and visual content?

 You can monetise content that you have created as long as you still hold the rights to the video.
-However, if you have assigned rights to a third party (e.g., a music label), you should consider whether you retain the appropriate rights to monetise the content yourself.
+However, if you are signed with a music label, you may or may not be able to monetise your video depending on the terms and/or limitations of that agreement.
 You may need to consult a lawyer.

 You may be able to use audio and visual editing software to create monetisable content, but this depends on the scope, limitations and commercial permissions of the licence.
 If you have used samples or loops, make sure that the licence specifically allows for their commercial use.